-If your little wildlife explorer wants some of their own kit, getting them to make their own binoculars is a great low resource activity to set them on.
+If your little wildlife explorer wants some of their own kit to watch birds and other wildlife, getting them to make their own binoculars is a great low-resource activity to set them on their way.

 What you will need:

 - Toilet roll tubes x2 (or a kitchen roll tube cut in half)

 How to make your binoculars: